 AONBs are designated by the Government to ensure that the special qualities of our finest landscapes are conserved and enhanced.
-Section 82 of The Countryside and Rights of Way Act (CROW) 2000 confirms that the primary purpose of AONB designation is to conserve and enhance the natural beauty of the area.
+Section 82 of The Countryside and Rights of Way Act (CROW) 2000 confirms that the purpose of AONB designation is to conserve and enhance the natural beauty of the area.

-Section 85 of the CROW Act places a statutory duty on all relevant authorities requiring them to have regard to the purpose of AONBs when coming to decisions or carrying out their activities relating to, or affecting land within these areas.
-This is known as the 'duty of regard'.
+Section 85 of the CROW Act placed a statutory duty on all relevant authorities requiring them to have regard to the purpose of AONBs when coming to decisions or carrying out their activities relating to or affecting land within these areas.
+This was known as the 'duty of regard'.
+However changes introduced through the Levelling-Up and Regeneration Act 2023 amends the Countryside and Rights of Way Act, replacing the previous Duty of Regard to AONBs set out at S85 with a new, strengthened requirement that: